wipu/iwant/CONTRIBUTING.md

 Oh, and zero warnings by eclipse.
 (In the future other static analysis will probably also have this rule.)

+Whenever possible and feasible, please accompany the feature/fix with tests that pass if and only if the feature/fix works.
+(Maybe even let the tests drive your design.)

 Don't hesitate to ask for help.

 More instructions will be added here later, as seen necessary.